Information | Scheduled system upgrade - May long weekend

 Exterior walls and siding

 • Ensure your walls are well-insulated.
-If replacing your siding, consider installing exterior insulation and siding options with a higher R-value.
+If replacing your siding, consider installing exterior insulation and siding with a higher R-value.
 The higher the R-value, the better the material is at preventing heat from entering or leaving your home.

 Windows and doors